14. Graphs

 CAUTION - CHAPTER UNDER CONSTRUCTION!

-Graphs are discrete mathematical structures that have many applications in a diversity of fields including chemistry, network analysis, algorithms, and social sciences.
+Graphs are discrete mathematical structures used to represent connections between individual Graphs have applications in fields such as chemistry, network analysis, computing algorithms, and social sciences.

 Key terms and concepts covered in this chapter: